 "Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory Relationships and Sex Education" DfE Guidance p.17.
-If a parent chooses to withdraw their child they must do so in writing.
-Parents do not have the right to remove children from science lessons and we will continue to teach elements of thewider reproductive systems of animals within our science curriculum.
+Parents do not have the right to remove children from science lessons and we will continue to teach elements of the wider reproductive systems of animals within our science curriculum.